GoogleCloudPlatform/datacatalog-tag-engine/docs/manual_deployment.md

 If multiple teams want to share an instance of Tag Engine and they own different assets in BigQuery, they can each have their own `TAG_CREATOR_SA` to prevent one team from tagging another team's assets. `TAG_CREATOR_SA` is set in the `tagengine.ini` file (next step) with the default account for the entire Tag Engine instance.
 Tag Engine clients can override the default `TAG_CREATOR_SA` when creating tag configurations by specifying a `service_account` attribute in the json request (as shown [here](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/blob/cloud-run/tests/configs/dynamic_table/dynamic_dataset_non_default_service_account.json)).  <br><br>

-3. Create an OAuth client ID for your Tag Engine web application.
+3. Create an OAuth client ID for your Tag Engine web application:

+   - This step is only required if you are deploying the UI.

    - Designate a domain for your web application (e.g. tagengine.app).
-You can register one from [Cloud Domains](https://console.cloud.google.com/net-services/domains/) if you don't have one.
+You can register a domain from GCP with [Cloud Domains](https://console.cloud.google.com/net-services/domains/) if you need one.

    - Create an OAuth client ID from API Credentials.
 Set the `Authorized redirect URI` to `https://[TAG_ENGINE_DOMAIN]/oauth2callback`, where [TAG_ENGINE_DOMAIN] is your actual domain name (e.g. `https://tagengine.app/oauth2callback`).

    - Download the OAuth client secret and save the json file to your local Tag Engine git repo (e.g. `datacatalog-tag-engine/client_secret.json`).  <br><br>

 4. Open `tagengine.ini` and set the following variables in this file.
-The first five should be equal to the environment variables you previously set in step 2.
+The first five should be equal to the environment variables you previously set in step 2:

 ```
 TAG_ENGINE_PROJECT
 TAG_ENGINE_REGION
 BIGQUERY_REGION
-TAG_ENGINE_SA
-TAG_CREATOR_SA
+CLOUD_RUN_ACCOUNT
+TAG_CREATOR_ACCOUNT
+OAUTH_CLIENT_CREDENTIALS
 ENABLE_AUTH
 ```

    A couple of notes:

    - Set the variable `OAUTH_CLIENT_CREDENTIALS` to the name of your OAuth client secret file (e.g. `client_secret.json`).
+If you are not deploying the UI, you don't need to set `OAUTH_CLIENT_CREDENTIALS`.

    - The variable `ENABLE_AUTH` is a boolean.
 When set to `True`, Tag Engine verifies that the end user is authorized to use `TAG_CREATOR_SA` prior to processing their tag requests.
 This is the recommended value.

    - The `tagengine.ini` file also has two additional variables, `INJECTOR_QUEUE` and `WORK_QUEUE`.
 Those determine the names of the tasks queues.
 You do not need to change them.
 The queues are created in step 5 of this setup.  <br><br>

 5. Enable the required Google Cloud APIs in your project: